Listen to the Cancer.Net Podcast: Flu Facts for People with Cancer, adapted from this content.

 Regular flu shot.
 The flu shot is injected into the muscle of the arm with a needle.
 It contains a virus that is not alive, which means you cannot get sick from the shot.

 High-dose flu shot.
 This is a flu vaccine specifically for people ages 65 and older.
-Because the immune system weakens with age, this vaccine is designed to give older people a better immune response and better protection against the flu.
+Because the immune system weakens with age, this vaccine is designed to give older people a stronger immune response and better protection against the flu.

 Nasal spray.
 The nasal spray contains a weakened form of a live virus that is squirted into the nose.
+This type of flu vaccine is only approved for people between the ages of 2 and 49 who are not pregnant and who are considered to be in good health.

-If you are undergoing cancer treatment or have a history of cancer, it is recommended that you get the flu shot instead of using the nasal spray.
+If you are having cancer treatment or have a history of cancer, it is recommended that you get the flu shot instead of using the nasal spray.
 If your immune system is in a particularly weakened state, caregivers and other household members should also choose a shot instead of the spray.
 Talk with your doctor about which flu vaccine is right for you.

 When to get vaccinated